 The device may need a clear view of the sky to acquire satellite signals.
 The time and date are set automatically based on the GPS position.

 - Go outdoors to an open area.
-The front of the device should be oriented toward the sky. - 2 Wait while the device locates satellites.
+The front of the device should be oriented toward the sky. - Wait while the device locates satellites.
+It may take 30-60 seconds to locate satellite signals.